SoftChef/oobe/readme.md

 }
 ```

-This is same series just bifurcation to two instance, therefore we decide following data structure:
+This is the same series just bifurcation to two instances, therefore we decide the following data structure:

 ```js
 let user = {